-5 Pro Tips For Getting A Salon-Quality Pedicure At Home
+6 Pro Tips For Getting A Salon-Quality Pedicure At Home

 Pedicures are polarizing: You either love them or you hate them.
-Luckily, if you're in the squirmy camp (you know, one of those people who gets itchy just thinking about someone taking a scrub brush to your heels), you can skip the massage chair this summer and still get buttery-soft feet — all you have to do is follow the DIY guide ahead.
+For those of us who get itchy just thinking about someone taking a pumice stone and a scrub brush to our heels, there's no better time than right now to master the at-home pedicure.

-We asked nail pro Sarah Gibson Tuttle, founder of L.A.'s boutique salon Olive & June, to break down her at-home plan.
-Her five steps to smooth, sandal-ready feet are so cheap and easy, they might just make even the biggest pedi devotee — with zero ticklish tendencies — quit their salon habit cold-turkey.
+Ahead, we asked nail pro Sarah Gibson Tuttle, founder of L.A.'s boutique salon Olive & June, to break down her at-home plan for when we're steering clear of the salon.
+Her six steps to smooth, sandal-prepped feet are so cheap and easy, they'll make even the biggest pedi devotee feel more comfortable quitting their salon habit cold-turkey for the time being.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.